gldnpz17/paw-improved/README.md

 |-- repositories (Components used to encapsulate data access that adhere to the repository pattern.)
 |-- routes (Router instances and route handlers.)
 |-- schemas (Mongoose schemas.)
-|-- services (Utilities use by route handlers such as logging and caching.)
+|-- services (Utilities used by route handlers such as logging and caching.)
 ```

 ## How to Run